Animate

 key to delete everything.

-Exercise 2 - Using the Line Tool and Modifying Strokes - Click on the Line Tool (4th from the top in Animate 2021) and draw a line.
+Exercise 2 - Using the Line Tool and Modifying Strokes - Click on the Line Tool and draw a line.
 Draw other lines to form a closed shape.

-- Stroke style (Hairline, Solid, Dashed, Dotted, Ragged, Stippled, and Hatched) - as you cursor over the choices in the Properties panel, the style names will appear
+- Stroke style (Hairline, Solid, Dashed, Dotted, Ragged, Stippled, and Hatched - these style names appear as tooltips when you cursor over the choices in the Properties panel.

-To change an existing stroke, choose the Selection Tool (top tool in Animate 2021) and then click on the stroke.
+To change an existing stroke, choose the Selection Tool (at the top of the toolbar in Animate 2023) and then click on the stroke.
 The stroke will appear thicker

 and a dotted pattern appear over it, both indicating it has been selected.
 You can now change, for example, the color of the stroke in the Properties panel.